 So, in short, to hide your bot’s fingerprint you should:

-A honeypot is one of the anti-bot measures that a website may use.
+A honeypot is one of the anti-scraping techniques that a website may use.
 This is a decoy system that will provide intentionally incorrect information once triggered, as well as track information on the source that accessed it.